 A 10% discount is offered on presentation of all valid concession cards.
 Only one discount valid at any one time.

 You may attend one “Come & Try Class” for $20 (deducted from your term fee when you enroll).

 3. Where are the classes held?

-Enrollments into the Beginners Course are accepted in weeks one, two or three.
+Enrolments into the Beginners Course are accepted in weeks one, two or three.

-Enrollments into Overcome Neck & Back Pain are accepted in weeks one or two.
+Enrolments into Overcome Neck & Back Pain are accepted in weeks one or two.